denizgenc/my-public-notes/cloud/aws/aif-c01/README.md

 - Task Statement 5.2: Recognise governance and compliance regulations for AI systems

 ## Structure of course
-To cover the above outline, the "Standard Exam Prep Plan" links to a bunch of courses that should be prepare me to learn all of the above.
+To cover the above outline, the "Standard Exam Prep Plan" links to a bunch of courses that should cover all of the above.
 These courses are, in order:

 1. [Fundamentals of Machine Learning and Artificial Intelligence](https://explore.skillbuilder.aws/learn/course/19578/fundamentals-of-machine-learning-and-artificial-intelligence)
 2. [Exploring Artificial Intelligence Use Cases and